microsoft/sqldev/pages/csharp/ubuntu/az/az-csharp-ubuntu-1.md

   - /csharp/ubuntu/az/step/1
 ---

 > In this section, you will get setup an Azure SQL instance.
-After that you will install the necessary dependencies to create .NET Core apps with Auzre SQL.
+After that you will install the necessary dependencies to create .NET Core apps with Azure SQL.

 ## Step 1.1 Create Azure Hosted SQL Database